azzindani/01_Data_Analytic/README.md

 ## How to Preview the Final Dashboard

-* Click on the project file in this repository
+* Click on the project file with `_Dashboard` name in this repository
   <div align="center">
     <img src="/assets/005.png" alt="Logo" width="1000">
   </div>